Final Fantasy XIV: Gameplay

-Final Fantasy XIV is an MMORPG, featuring a persistent world where players can interact with each other and the environment.
+Final Fantasy XIV is an MMORPG, featuring a open world where players can interact with each other and the environment.
 Players create and customize their characters for use in the game, including name, race, gender, facial features, and starting class.
 Unlike in the original release, players may only choose to be a Disciple of War or Magic as a starting class—Disciples of the Hand and Land are initially unavailable.
 Players must also select a game server for each character.
 While all supported languages are available on every server, data centers are located in specific regions (i.e., North America, Europe, Japan, and Oceania) to reduce latency between client and server, and players are advised to choose a server in their region.
 Regardless of server or language, players can use a large library of automatically translated game terms and general phrases, allowing players who speak different languages to communicate.